 Understanding and Scraping Algolia Search

-If we go to this website and type something into the search box, we can see a backend request is being sent to Algolia's API:
+If you visit this website and type something into the search box, you can see that a request is sent to Algolia's API in the background:

-The first thing we notice is the URL itself - it contains a few secret keys like the application name and the API token, as well as sends JSON document with our query details:
+The first thing we notice is the URL contains secret keys like the application name and API token.
+The request also sends a JSON document with our query details:

-Now that we know this, we can replicate this behavior in Python rather easily:
+Now that we understand how it works, we can replicate this in Python:

 from urllib.parse import urlencode